Code-Institute-Submissions/jamesigibbs-JGoutdors.ms2/README.md

 ## UX

-This project is designed to be used by potential customers so that they can find out information on all the activities that are on offer and then booked an activity on a certain date and time slot.
+This project is designed to be used by potential customers so that they can find out information on all the activities that are on offer and then book an activity on a certain date and time slot.
 It can also be used by the centre  to easily track what bookings that they have on each day.

 ### User Stories

 - A customer looking to find out more information on the activities available and book an activity
-- The centre to find out what time slot have been booked and create a time table for each day easily
+- The centre to find out what time slots have been booked and create a time table for each day
-- A customer looking for more information on the centre who wants an easy way to get in contact.
+- A customer looking for more information about the centre who wants an easy way to get in contact
 - A software developer looking to see my ability to write javascript

 ### Mockups